Dyspnea is the medical term for shortness of breath, sometimes described as "air hunger." It is an uncomfortable feeling.

-A doctor will normally be able to diagnose dyspnea based on a complete physical examination of the person, along with a full description of their experiences, according to Dr. Wahls.
+A doctor will usually be able to diagnose dyspnea based on a complete physical examination of the person, along with a full description of their experiences, according to Dr. Wahls.

-A person will need to explain how their attacks of dyspnea started, how long they last, how frequently they occur, and how severe they are.
+A person will need to explain how and when their attacks of dyspnea started, how long they last, how frequently they occur, and how severe they are.

 Doctors may use chest X-rays and computed tomography (CT) images to make a more specific diagnosis of dyspnea and evaluate the health of the person's heart, lungs, and related systems.

-An electrocardiogram (ECG) will show up any signs of a heart attack or other electrical problem in the heart.
+An electrocardiogram (ECG) may help to show any signs of a heart attack or other electrical problem in the heart.

-Tests to measure air flow and the patient's lung capacity can help to pinpoint the source and the extent of breathing problems.
-Additional tests will look at the level of oxygen in a patient's blood, and the blood's capacity to carry oxygen.
+Spirometry tests to measure airflow and the patient's lung capacity.
+This can help to pinpoint the type and the extent of an individual's breathing problems.
+Additional tests can look at the level of oxygen in a patient's blood, and the blood's capacity to carry oxygen.

-Other medications, such as opiates, anti-inflammatory drugs, and anti-anxiety drugs, can also be effective.
+Other medications, such as opiates, non-steroidal anti-inflammatory drugs (NSAIDs), and anti-anxiety drugs, can also be effective.